tsouche/learn-kubernetes/tutorial-3-simple-app.md

 At this step in the tutorial, you know how to deploy a stateless app on the cluster, and how to manage simple operations like a scaling in and out, or a version update.

-Let's make it clear however that this is greatly simplified by the high level of automation made possible through Kubernetes: you actually only managed 'labels', and every command we did though `kubectl` could have been done by managing YAML files (i.e. by updating YAML files and feeding these files to the Master) or by directly accessing the REST APIs like the dashboard does.
+Let's make it clear however that this is greatly simplified by the high level of automation made possible through Kubernetes: you actually only managed 'labels', and every command we did though `kubectl` could have been done by managing YAML files (i.e. by updating YAML files and feeding these files to the Master) or by directly accessing the REST APIs like the *Dashboard* does.

 It is time now to get into slightly more complex things like a...
 ... stateful app: let's get to Part 4 of the tutorial.